Kolossi/kolossi.github.io/_posts/2022/2022-10-21-azure-devops-pipelines-var-access.md

 echo 'Hello $(name)'
 ```

-But what if an author decided to initiate a reboot only if varaible `reboot`
+It will just give an error if `name` is underfined.
+But what if a script author
-is set to true? :
+decided to initiate a reboot only if varaible `reboot` is set to true? :

 ```bash
 [[ $(reboot) == "true" ]] && reboot